surya-veer/unsupervised_learning/README.md

    numbers appended. (change the path while exporting to csv in line 84)

 # OUTPUT
-1) The training predicts 50 unique clusters.
+1) The training predicts 50 unique clusters i.e there are 50 unique members out of 103.
 2) Final output file is "final.csv" which contains unique members. (as predicted by the model)
-3) The model predicts there are 22 unique people in the given dataset.

 # DRAWBACKS
 Could not add weights to some columns such that training improves.
 Therefore, accuracy score is less but not too below the mark.